micro-FPGA/CRUVI/tools/LiteX/README.md

 Boards with HyperRAM are not currently supporting external RAM with LiteX

-Note: do not select "linux" variant when build the bitstreams, different memory map makes the design not bootable
+Note: do not select "linux" variant when building bitstreams, different memory map makes the design not bootable

 LiteX on Windows (no WSL) quick howto:
 * Make sure Python 3.7 is installed (maybe need copy python.exe to python3.exe)